ytorres1/INST326-groupblue/README.md

   -

 **Files and purpose**
-- `guest1.csv`: file containing guest information for first sample part
+- `guest1.csv`: file containing guest information for first sample party
-- `guest2.csv`: file containing guest information for second sample paryty
+- `guest2.csv`: file containing guest information for second sample party
 - `party_file1.txt`: first sample file containing party and guest information
 - `party_file2.txt`: second sample file containing party and guest information
 - `party_planning.py`: file containing the program and all code used to perform the necessary techniques for party planning for the user.